 At its height, the Hellenistic world comprised the modern countries of Greece, Albania, Macedonia, Southern Italy including Sicily, southern France and south-eastern Spain, southern Ukraine,Turkey, Armenia, Azerbaijan, Syria, Lebanon, Israel, Jordan, Egypt, eastern Libya, Iraq, Iran, Afghanistan, much of Pakistan, plus a large slice of central Asia.

 The Hellenistic period was brought to an end by the rising power of Rome.
-The first Hellenistic kingdom to fall to Rome was Macedonia, in 168 BC; the final one was Egypt, in 31 BC.
+The first Hellenistic kingdom to fall to Rome was Macedonia, in 168 BCE; the final one was Egypt, in 31 BCE.
 Hellenistic culture, however, was to last much longer; and its impact can be felt down to the present day.

 The city-state (polis) had been the defining feature of Greek civilization, and one of the most notable features of the period is that Alexander and his successors founded numerous Greek-style cities right across the Middle East, as far as Afghanistan and India.

 Each city was a self-governing community so far as local affairs were concerned; each had its gymnasium, temples, theatres, stoa (public square), town council and other institutions of a Greek city-state.
 They were intially populated by Greeks and Macedonians – either veterans of the conquest armies, or immigrants – brought in in their thousands to bolster the new regimes.
 Soon many local people moved in as well, many adopting the lifestyles of the colonists.